-Tired of taking your 20 lb dog for a walk and feeling like your wrestling a team of sled dogs across Antarctica?
-Check out these 7 easy hacks to stop leash pulling and start enjoying your walk again.
+Out of control leash pulling can make taking your 20 lb dog for a walk and feel like your wrestling a team of sled dogs across Antarctica.

 Our obedience school dropout would dart ahead, dragging me behind like an empty can tied to a newlyweds bumper.
 Strangers would chuckle and say things like “Who’s walking who?”

 Not so funny when you’re trying to push a stroller or do anything else other than concentrate on keeping your balance.

 It also wasn’t funny because our dog would pull so hard she would gag and choke.
 You would think common sense would prevent your dog from doing that, but then again this is the same species that chases its own tail.